Overall impression – 5/5

 Riverbend is about 10 minutes from Labelle to the east which has a Winn-Dixie and a good number of restaurants.
 A Publix is located about 20 minutes west on SR-80.
 A Home Depot, Walmart and other retail establishments are located in Lehigh Acres about 20 minutes away and anything else can be found in the Fort Meyers area about a half hour away.
 For pet owners, a vet is located directly adjacent to the resort.
 The adjacent areas are sparsely populated and farming oriented and there are many things to do.
 Traffic tie ups are virtually non-existent, a refreshing departure from most Florida coastal locations.
-Update 2015/2016: A new Walmart is to be built about 5 minutes from the resort along SR-80.
+Update 2017: A new Walmart has opened about 5 minutes from the resort along SR-80.

 Physical Surroundings – 5/5

 Although it is not located in a natural “state park” environment, because of all the vegetation planted throughout the resort and on the sites, it does feel like you are in a subtropical setting.
 The direct frontage on the Caloosahatchee is a big plus in our book.

 Roads are paved and very wide so generally easy to maneuver.
 A large staging area is provided for hitching/unhitching and all the roadways are as wide or wider than a typical residential street so there are no issues backing in or out and no one-way restrictions.
 This is an exceptionally well laid out and spacious resort.